terna/ejmmp/model1/model1.md

-### Stock-flow *model0*, the real part
+### Stock-flow *model1*, with real and financial elements

-- We are considering here uniquely the real part of the economy.
+- Besides the real part of the economy, we introduce the initial element of the monetary side of the economy.

-- No loans, credits, debts, capital stock, interest rate.
+- We are introducing gradually loans, credits, debts, capital stock, interest rate.

-- Enterpreneurs have unlimited funds that they put freely in their activities.
+- Enterpreneurs have unlimited funds that they put freely in their activities, balancing negative cash if any.

-- Saving is abstension from consuming.
+- Saving is abstension from consuming, employed in cash.